-Whether you want to make some crispy and thin low-carb flatbread using cauliflower, or a batch of cauliflower latkes which are a bit thicker and softer, the ingredients are the same but with different amounts.
-If you want to go the low-carb route, just use half the amount of eggs, cauliflower and cheese.
+Whether you want to make some crispy and thin low-carb flatbread using cauliflower, or a batch of cauliflower latkes that are a bit thicker and softer, the ingredients are the same but with different amounts.
+If you want to go the low-carb route, just use half the amount of eggs, cauliflower, and cheese.

 With either the low carb flatbread version or the latkes version, I knew that I was going to use some fresh rosemary and cherry tomatoes.
 I love oven-roasted cherry tomatoes and the natural enhanced sweetness of the tomatoes from the roasting process was a wonderful topping to this low carb recipe.
 I also love using fresh herbs in the kitchen.
-Rosemary is such a versatile flavoring agent, check out one of my all-time favorite Platter Talk dishes that uses rosemary, here.
+Rosemary is such a versatile flavoring agent, check out one of my all-time favorite Platter Talk dishes that uses rosemary: our lemon-rosemary chicken.

 I have become enamored with caramelized onions and I think it all really started when I made this simple goulash recipe a few weeks ago.

 I love the structure and sweetness that caramelized onions impart to other ingredients.
-I found some great information from Food52, regarding the process of making caramelized onions and the different transformation that the onions undergo based on the length of time they are cooked.
-Click here to read the informative article.
+I found some great information from Food52, regarding the process of making caramelized onions and the different transformations that the onions undergo based on the length of time they are cooked.
+Learn more about how to carmelize onions.

-The two secrets to achieving a nice base for either a low carb flat bread or for a this cauliflower latkes recipe are
+The two secrets to achieving a nice base for either a low carb flatbread or for this cauliflower latkes recipe are

 - A hot oven

 - Squeezing as much water as possible, from the cauliflower.